firmangel8/research-distributed-messaging/README.md

 # Architechture
 - socket-client is a example of client who consume all message through spesific channel port.
 - socket-server is a server to produce message then distributed into spesific channel.
-It will emit all message teransmition
+It will emit all message transmition

 # Depedencies Framework
 - ReactJS